tek/myo/readme.md

 * Overrides from the command option callback.
 * The nvim function `Myo_param_<name>`.
   For example, for the param `{test_case}`, the function `Myo_param_test_case` is called.
+  The return value must be a string or boolean, depending on the parameter type.
+  Two special return values are recognized:
+  * `{ 'ignore': 1 }` continues resolution with the next sources (essentially "fallback to default")
+  * `{ 'error': 'Custom error message' }` will abort execution of the command and print the error message
 * The nvim variable `<scope>:myo_param_<name>` from the scopes `g:`, `t:`, `w:`, `b:` in that order.
   For example, `b:myo_param_test_case`.
 * The default values specified in the command config's attribute `params`.